Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus version 0.18
+- Fixed a critical bug corrupting data at the sub-operation level when restoring backups.
+- Improved the database repair procedure.

+Radinus version 0.17
+- Fixed a significant bug creating orphaned sub-operations in the event of deletion of a main operation and distorting the statistics
+- Fixed combo sheet bug under operation.
+- Fixed bug in data backup procedure in case the backup file already existed.

 Radinus version 0.16
 - Graphical and ergonomic optimizations
 - Optimizations of some data deletion messages.